omerg/express-mongodb-base/README.md

 This is an example project for those who want to bootsrap an API using Express and MongoDB.

+There is a [video](https://www.youtube.com/watch?v=fZmLs-obeRc) in Turkish examining the project:

 # Demo

 https://express-mongodb-base.herokuapp.com/api